 Theoretical psychologists can also be considered research psychologists.
 This role is about understanding the connection between psychology, philosophy, and theory.
 Most theoretical psychologists are employed in academic settings (which usually means you’ll also be teaching) and are involved in experiments to prove or disprove a given theory.
 Common topics of interest include:

 - Cultural research

 - Literary research

 Traffic psychology is a newer area of psychology.
-Traffic psychologists are responsible for applying theoretical principles to identifying why drivers behave the way they do.
+Traffic psychologists apply theoretical principles to identify why drivers behave as they do.
 In this role, you might be involved in: